MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/basics/export-data-excel.md

 ---
 # Export data to [!INCLUDE[pn_Excel_short](../includes/pn-excel-short.md)]

-Do you need to analyze your data from [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] and convert that data into actionable items that help you drive more sales?
+Do you need to analyze your data from Dynamics 365 Customer Engagement (on-premises) and convert that data into actionable items that help you drive more sales?
 Now you can do this when you export your data to [!INCLUDE[pn_microsoft_excel](../includes/pn-microsoft-excel.md)] or [!INCLUDE[pn_excel_online](../includes/pn-excel-online.md)] to do a quick data analysis.
 Also, analyzing large datasets is not a problem because you can export up to 100,000 rows of data.

  You can choose to export static worksheets or dynamic worksheets, which you can import back into [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)].
 If you need more advanced functions, you can export a dynamic PivotTable, which makes it very easy to organize and summarize data.